mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 * Resultsets of prepared statements are **not** cached.
 This will be changed in forthcoming releases.

+* Data from the cache will be used and the cache will be populated **only** if no transaction or an explicitly _read-only_ transaction is in progress.

 ## Configuration

 The cache is simple to add to any existing service.
 However, some experimentation